PeterChen18/RedScripts/README.md

-# TenableScript
+# RedScripts
-A few of useful scripts I used
+A few of useful scripts that I used